-The EBF together with mission partners help starting new Baptist congregations among Arabs who are receptive to the Gospel.
+The EBF together with mission partners helps start new Baptist congregations among Arabs who are receptive to the Gospel.
 Several indigenous workers are involved in this society transforming ministry in Jordan.
 It is a special joy to witness God’s love in action!

 Baptists in Jordan

-The Baptists of Jordan have developed a multifaceted ministry for the needy people, including a clinic, women center, vocational training, non-formal education for refugees, relief ministry and widows’ ministry.
-Instrumental role to assist the needy in the community plays the medical center in Zarka, which last year treated about 30 thousand persons, 2/3 being the Syrian refugees.
+The Baptists of Jordan have developed a multifaceted ministry for the needy people, including a clinic, women centre, vocational training, non-formal education for refugees, relief ministry and widows’ ministry.
+An instrumental role to assist the needy in the community plays the medical centre in Zarka, which last year treated about 30 thousand persons, 2/3 being the Syrian refugees.
 God’s love and the gospel message are shared with the needy.

 Rev. Suheil Madanat is the current President of the Baptist Convention in Jordan and he also pastors the First Baptist Church of Amman.
 There are 23 local Baptist churches in Jordan with a total membership of about 1500.

 The Baptist Convention of Jordan has started several new congregations and this work is coordinated by pastor Samer Batarseh.
 Some of these mission projects are being facilitated by EBF Mission Partnerships and one of them is in Assalt (Al-Salt) - western part of the country, along the road from Amman to Jerusalem.
 The church planter Bahij has written in his reports: